Experimental Psychology (7118.4)

 Students should have a basic understanding of the Jamovi software for prerequisite requirements.
 It is also expected that all students will have basic word-processing skills.
 If you are unfamiliar with searching specialist databases for accessing Psychology Journals please see the UC library site for details of training sessions.

 There are no costs required for this unit.
 Students may purchase the recommended texts if they wish, but are not required to.
-Students may download for free the Jamovi software or choose to access the program on campus (24/7 access is provided).
+Students may download for free the Jamovi and G*Power software or choose to access the program on campus (24/7 access is available, provided the room is not booked out for other classes).

 Work placement, internships or practicums